davidpots/playsongnotes/_songs/[Wyclef Jean] Gone Till November.md

           A –|–––––––––––––––––|–––––––––––––––––|–––––––––––––––––|–––––––––––––––––||
           E –|–0–––––––––––––––|–0–––––––––––––––|–0–––––––––––––––|–0–––––––––––––––||
                1 + 2 + 3 + 4 +   1 + 2 + 3 + 4 +   1 + 2 + 3 + 4 +   1 + 2 + 3 + 4 +

+## Good luck!

+I hope this helps, and as always let me know if you have any questions.